 Travel costs must include the cost of a return trip for all the people who will be immigrating with you.

 Québec immigration laws stipulate that all foreign students in Québec must have health and hospital insurance and are required to maintain such insurance for the duration of their studies.

 Éducation internationale reached a group insurance policy agreement for international students registered for vocational training programs in Québec educational institutions.

-As of August 1, 2008, the monthly premium will be $65.
+The monthly premium is $57 (subject to change).
 Note that taxes and fees are included in the price.
 These costs will be billed to you prior to your arrival in Québec.